Bylaws of the Danish Association of Certified Translators and Interpreters (DACTI)

 4. (1) Members must pay an annual membership fee to the Association.
 Membership fees must be determined by the Association in General Meeting, and different amounts may be determined for each membership category.
-Membership fees are collected twice a year as at 1 January and 1 July.
+Membership fees are collected once a year.

-(3) Members who operate as self-employed translators and/or interpreters as set out in section 3(1) are covered by mandatory professional indemnity insurance.
+(3) Members who operate as either self-employed translators or self-employed translators and interpreters as set out in section 3(1) are covered by mandatory professional indemnity insurance.
 The insurance premium is collected annually as at 1 January.
 The period of insurance coincides with the calendar year, and the insurance cover of members resigning from membership of the Association can be terminated only as at the annual renewal date (31 December).

 (4) Members with voting rights and eligibility to stand for election under section 3(1) undertake to keep abreast of developments within their profession and to maintain and develop their professional skills, see the rules of the Association on continuing education and maintenance and development of skills in force at any time, which are available on the website of the Association.
 Members must re-confirm their membership of the Association every two years by way of a declaration that they have carried out relevant professional work and have satisfied the requirement of continuing education in the past two years.

 (5) Members with voting rights and eligibility to stand for election under section 3(1) undertake to comply with the ethical rules of the Association in force at any time and available on the website of the Association.